 Within our homes, air cleansing could easily be achieved by plugging in an air purifier, but here’s the question.
-What if your living space is … err … so packed, there’s no way to add a full-size purifier unit?
+What if your living space is … err … so crowded, there’s no way to add a full-size purifier unit?
 What if there are no spare power sockets to leave it plugged in too?

 That’s where a portable, USB-powered air purifier like Starke Living’s could come in handy.
 Lightweight and sleek, this nifty unit is designed for portability and mobility.
-What’s more impressive is that despite its compact size, it is in no way short on capabilities.
+What’s more impressive is that despite its compact size, it is in no way small on capabilities.

 This review was written using a sponsored unit.
 All opinions stated are my own.

 A Home Improvement Product by Starke Living

 Some background information first, before my review proper.
 Firstly, I was keen to review this product because of its portable nature.
 At the moment, I’m using a co-working space, and being still jumpy from the pandemic, I’ve been wondering whether there’s some way to sanitise the air around me.
 I am, of course, aware that an air purifier can’t completely help with viruses but as I highlighted above, who knows what other threats floating about?

 Secondly, Starke Living doesn’t just retail air purifiers, they also specialise in bathroom products and digital locks.
 Their designer toilet bowls, for example, are designed with the patented Starke Siphon™ and Starke Sauber™ technologies to combat the accumulation of bacteria and germs.
 Their digital locks are also empowered by German technology, with pre-purchase consultation and a full refund policy.
 (Click here to check out the long list of features for their seamless locks!)